understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 - Add [annahedstroem](https://github.com/annahedstroem) as a reviewer.

 ## Contributing a New Metric
 We always welcome extensions to our collection of evaluation metrics.
-This short desciption provides a guideline to introducing a new metric into Quantus.
-We strongly encourage you to take example from already implemented metrics.
+This short description provides a guideline to introducing a new metric into Quantus.
+We strongly encourage you to take an example from already implemented metrics.

 ### Theoretic Foundations
 Currently, we support six subgroups of evaluation metrics: